jayryanj/template/essays/The-Fault-in-Our-Questions.md

 In case I wasn't clear enough, I want to know which hashing function(s) to use and how to pick a good salt in order to have a safe and fast password protection mechanism.
 ```
+<strong>And this is an example of an ineffective question: </strong>

 <h2>Relevant Audience for Relevant Answers</h2>
 Software engineers need to be able to reach the correct community to receive meaningful and relevant help.
 There is a large selection of communities, tags, or categories to choose from.
 Although they all exist with the intent to help others, community members typically don't want to spend time on irrelevant topics that are outside the scope of their knowledge or skills.
 Choosing the appropriate community for a specific topic is important for reaching an audience that will understand the question immediately.